By Timothy O’Fallon – Gibraltar Coins & Precious Metals ……

 Founding of the City and the Battle of New Orleans

 New Orleans was founded in 1718 by a fellow named Jean Baptiste Le Moyne de Bienville.
 As you might imagine, he was French.
-He named the city Nouvelle Orléans (New Orleans) for the Duke of Orleans, Philip II (not to be confused with a variety of other monarchs named Philip II throughout the history of western civilization).
+He named the city Nouvelle Orléans for the Duke of Orleans, Philip II (not to be confused with a variety of other monarchs named Philip II throughout history).

 The city changed hands from the French to the Spanish, then back to the French before becoming a part of the United States in 1803 as part of the Louisiana Purchase.

 The British never really considered the Louisiana purchase valid, since the U.S. bought the territory from the United Kingdom’s all time arch enemy and despoiler of everything noble and good, Napoleon Bonaparte.
 To the United States, Napoleon was just another quirky tyrant, and they didn’t really care what the British considered valid or invalid.

 While the British were at war with Napoleon they needed lots of sailors to operate their mighty fleet of warships to fight the French to the death.
 For some unknown reason, some British sailors preferred to work on merchant ships, unload salted herring at the docks, or to try their hand at potato farming.
 Some of them went to America and became U.S. citizens, working on U.S. ships, which were not at war with the French to the death.

 The British considered the naturalization of the ex-British sailors invalid too, and so they stopped U.S. ships at sea and forcibly brought their boys back home.
 This was called “Impressment”.
 The Americans weren’t impressed, and partly because of this declared war on the British.

 The Americans figured it would be an easy win, considering the British were preoccupied with Napoleon.
 To the dismay of the Americans, the British kept them on their heels for two and a half years, (although there were some inspiring American victories, especially near the end of the war).